MarinaShmovganets/lighthouse/CONTRIBUTING.md

 yarn run smoke
-echo "Test a fresh local install (see below)" echo "Test the extension" echo "Test the lighthouse-viewer build"
+echo "Test a fresh local install (see below)" echo "Test the extension"

+echo "Test the lighthouse-viewer build"
+# Manual test for now:
+# cd lighthouse-viewer
+# gulp build
+# start a server in dist/ and open the page in a tab.
+You should see the viewer.
+# Drop in a results.json or paste an existing gist url (e.g. https://gist.github.com/ebidel/b9fd478b5f40bf5fab174439dc18f83a).
+# Check for errors!

 # * Put up the PR *
 echo "Branch and commit the version bump."